paulcwarren/solr-embedded/README.md

 public class SolrConfig {}
 ```

-This will start a embedded Apacahe Solr instance inside your application available at `http://localhost:8080/solr/solr`.
+This will start an embedded Apache Solr instance available at `http://localhost:8080/solr/solr`.

 Published to maven central using:-
 ```